TrueCar/gluestick/packages/gluestick-plugin-bunyan/README.md

 # `gluestick-plugin-bunyan`
-This plugin allows to use [bunyan](https://github.com/trentm/node-bunyan "bunyan") as a logger.
+This plugin allows you to use [bunyan](https://github.com/trentm/node-bunyan "bunyan") as a logger.

 ## How to use
 * Install plugin